History of Bulgaria (1878–1946): Ferdinand

 These events made Alexander very popular in Bulgaria, but Russia was increasingly dissatisfied with his liberal tendencies.
 In August 1886 they fomented a coup, in the course of which Alexander was forced to abdicate and was exiled to Russia.
 Stambolov, however, acted quickly and the participants in the coup were forced to flee the country.
 Stambolov tried to reinstate Alexander, but strong Russian opposition forced the prince to abdicate again.
 In July 1887 the Bulgarians elected Ferdinand of Saxe-Coburg-Gotha as their new Prince.
 Ferdinand was the "Austrian candidate" and the Russians refused to recognize him despite his friendship with Tsar Alexander III.
 Ferdinand initially worked with Stambolov, but by 1894 their relationship worsened.
 Stambolov resigned and was assassinated in July 1895.
 Ferdinand then decided to restore relations with Russia, which meant returning to a conservative policy.

 In 1889, Tsar Ferdinand briefly considered moving Bulgaria's capital from Sofia to Plovdiv, due to its more central location and stronger cultural ties to Thrace.
 Historian Petar Dimitrov suggests that this was not done because Sofia's strategic position near the Serbian border made it a more defensible choice.

-There was a substantial Bulgarian population still living under Ottoman rule, particularly in Macedonia.
-To complicate matters, Serbia and Greece too made claims over parts of Macedonia.
-Thus began the Balkan Wars, a five-sided struggle for control of these areas which lasted through World War I (Bulgaria during World War I).
-In 1903 there was a Bulgarian insurrection in Ottoman Macedonia and war seemed likely.
-In 1908 Ferdinand used the struggles between the Great Powers to declare Bulgaria a fully independent kingdom, with himself as Tsar, which he did on 5 October (though celebrated on 22 September, as Bulgaria remained officially on the Julian Calendar until 1916) in the St Forty Martyrs Church in Veliko Tarnovo.
+There was a substantial Bulgarian population still living under Ottoman rule, particularly in Macedonia and Adrianople.
+To complicate matters, Serbia and Greece too made claims over parts of Macedonia, while Serbia, as a Slavic nation, also considered Macedonians as belonging to the Serbian nation.
+Thus began a five-sided struggle for control of these areas which lasted until 1912.
+In 1903 the Ilinden–Preobrazhenie Uprising broke out in Ottoman Macedonia, making war seem likely.
+In the Aftermath of the Young Turk Revolution, Ferdinand used the struggles between the Great Powers to break free from Ottoman suzerainty.
+On October 5, Ferdinand declared the Independence of the Tsardom of Bulgaria at the Holy Forty Martyrs Church in Veliko Tarnovo, although since the introduction of the Gregorian calendar in 1916, this has been celebrated on September 22.